-UN aims to end child deaths from diarrhoea, pneumoniaApril 12th, 2013 in Diseases, Conditions, Syndromes /
+UN aims to end child deaths from diarrhoea, pneumoniaApril 12, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The United Nations launched a plan Friday aimed at all but eradicating childhood deaths from diarrhoea and pneumonia by 2025, in a bid to save the lives of some two million children every year.

 The UN's agencies for health and children said they were joining forces with governments and other bodies to use existing low-cost methods to take on two diseases that are the leading killer of children under the age of five.

 "We often call them silent killers because they don't make the news, (but they constitute) a daily emergency for children," Marilena Viviani, UNICEF's associate director, said in Geneva ahead of the launch.